Mimansapandey/Covid-19/README.md

 # General info
-A React Native covid tracking project with live updates on current situation of the pandemic.
+A React Native covid tracking project with live updates on the current spread of the pandemic.

 # Prerequisities
 ```